Kyalami: South African Grand Prix

 From 1967 to 1993, Kyalami hosted 21 editions of the South African Grand Prix.
 Perhaps the most infamous of these was the 1982 edition, when the Grand Prix Drivers' Association staged a strike in protest of new superlicence conditions imposed by FISA.

 Niki Lauda became the most successful driver at Kyalami, taking his third victory at the circuit in 1984.
 Alain Prost, Nigel Mansell and Jackie Stewart are the joint second-most successful drivers at the circuit, with two wins each.
 Jody Scheckter became the first and only South African driver to win their home race during the 1975 edition.
 Ferrari and Williams are the most successful constructors at the circuit, with four wins each.

-In June 2022 it was reported that Stefano Domenicali, the President of Formula One, had flown to South Africa to meet representatives of the circuit about a possible return for F1 in 2023, but was not included in the 2023 provisional calendar.
+In June 2022 it was reported that Stefano Domenicali, the President of Formula One, had flown to South Africa to meet representatives of the circuit about a possible return for F1 in 2023, but the course was not included in the 2023 provisional calendar.